gtoubassi/simple-raycasting/README.md

 I do have a huge tax in Java due to garbage collection though given that the ray caster doesn't actually turn over garbage I assume by choosing the right GC algorithm maybe this can be resolved.
-In order to get clean measurements on the actual ray tracing I run GC on every tick before going into the loop to ensure no GC disturbs the ray casting.
+In order to get clean measurements on the actual ray casting I run GC on every tick before going into the loop to ensure no GC disturbs the ray casting.

 I also have some tax (not quantified) to update the display.
 In a real game